dheeraj120501/Lets-Code/06-Cool Things Computer Can't Do/04-Deep Learning/Readme.md

 ## Why DL

-Applicability: Can be applied to a wide domain of problems.
+**Applicability**: Can be applied to a wide domain of problems.

-Performance: state of the art
+**Performance**: state of the art

 ### Why it's Popular now?

-Dataset: With the boom of Internet era data also boomed and hence we have lot of data and not just data but labelled data.
+**Dataset**: With the boom of Internet era data also boomed and hence we have lot of data and not just data but labelled data.

 - Some examples of popular public dataset in major fields:
   - Text: SQuad